isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 #### 3. I am a Singapore Citizen, Singapore Permanent Resident or holder of a Singapore Long-Term Pass entering Singapore using the VTL (Land).
 Can my spouse, child or family member who is not a Singapore Citizen, Singapore Permanent Resident or holder of a Singapore Long-Term Pass accompany me to enter Singapore under the VTL (Land)?

-With effect from <b>19 December 2021, 2359hrs</b>, your family member can accompany you to enter Singapore under the VTL (Land), only if he or she is a Malaysia Citizen.
+Your family member can accompany you to enter Singapore under the VTL (Land), only if he or she is a Malaysia Citizen.

 Otherwise, your family member will not be allowed to accompany you.
 During the initial phase of the VTL (Land), only citizens of both countries, along with permanent residents and long-term pass holders of the country that they are entering are eligible to travel under this arrangement.
 Given the high demand for cross-border land travel, we are prioritising persons who have been impacted by COVID-19 and separated from their families for many months during the initial phase.